cckayne/BEDBUG/ReadMe-MOTET.txt

 MOTET is a tiny, fast super-encipherment application written in C, featuring the new CSPRNG/stream ciphers MOTE and BEDBUG in each of their three variants, as well as the "gold standard" among ciphers, ISAAC.

-MOTET brings multiple levels of encryption, including a ciphertext-hash, a Vigenere mixing function, a choice of Vernam, Caesar MOD, or Caesar MIX ciphering on the primary key-stream, plus a deeply scrambled "outer shell" as a final super-encryption stage.
+MOTET brings multiple levels of encryption, including a ciphertext-hash, a Vigenere mixing function, a choice of Caesar MOD or Caesar MIX ciphering on the primary key-stream, plus a deeply scrambled "outer shell" as a final super-encryption stage.
 A unique nonce IV guarantees that each ciphertext will differ radically from every other, even on the same message and identical key.

 Why MOTET?